Osteopathy and Osteopathic Treatment

 Further treatments where necessary will be for half an hour and the charge is also £42.

-We prefer contactless payment but accept debit and credit cards or cash.
+We prefer contactless payment but accept debit and credit cards.

 Osteopath Maidstone | The Bower Mount Clinic